aschueppert/portfolio-aschuep/docs/assignments/assignment2.md

 ## Storyboarding and sketching

 ### Story 1: Posting Concert
+#### Motivation
+Adam attended a concert with four of his friends.
+They all had lots of fun and want to post their experience to social media.
+They all took lots of photos but they are all on different people's phones.
+#### Storyboard
 ![concert story](assets/story1.png){style=" display: block; margin: 0 auto;" width="1000" }
+#### Notes on Brittleness/Unclear Areas:
+* What happens if someone does not approve of the post?
+* How to make sure everyone agrees on the photos?
 ### Story 2: Attending Soccer Event
+#### Motivation
+Zoe is a new freshman who loves playing soccer.
+She want to continue working out at her new college but doesn't know how to.
+#### Storyboard
 ![soccer story](assets/story2.png){style=" display: block; margin: 0 auto;" width="1000" }
+#### Notes on Brittleness/Unclear Areas:
+* How do users get reminders about events
+* How to promote public events from private profile
 ### Story 3: Planning Concert
+#### Motivation
+Ella is a singer who wants to host a concert on campus but she doesn't know where and how she should host it.
+#### Storyboard
 ![concert 2 story](assets/story3.png){style=" display: block; margin: 0 auto;" width="1000" }
+#### Notes on Brittleness/Unclear Areas:
+* How to easily move posts into different saved boards
+* How to create new boards when you come across a post